Introduction

 Eat more of these:

-- 🍫 Dark chocolate (minimum 70% cocoa)
+- 🍫 Dark chocolate (70% cocoa at least)

-- 🥑 Avocados and other healthy fats
+- 🥑 Avocados and other good fats

 8. Set Manageable Daily Goals